Should You Use Cannabis for Endometriosis?

 Cannabis for Endometriosis: A Natural Treatment

-For women wanting to mitigate the symptoms of endometriosis without resorting to unsustainable hormone therapies, they can use cannabis for endometriosis.
+For women wanting to mitigate the symptoms of endometriosis without resorting to unsustainable hormone therapies, they can use cannabis (like that from weed Canada) for endometriosis.
 By breaking endometriosis down into its main symptoms, it’s possible to see how specific cannabinoids and terpenes found in the cannabis plant can help people who are genetically predisposed to developing the condition.

 1. Inflammation: CBD